Legal Resources for

 Statutes of Limitation.
 National state-by-survey of extended and discovery-based statutes of limitations applicable to civil damage claims for childhood sexual abuse.
 Statutory references, cases, explanations, links to statutes and state resources.
 Companion to the article, Remedies for Victims of Sexual Abuse.

 Mandatory Reporting of Child Abuse.
 A summary of the major features of statutes requiring mandatory reporting of child abuse and neglect.
-References to statutes in all 50 states.
 Links.

 Other Reading